Manage Federation with Azure

 14. Update your Azure settings, replacing the placeholders used in the previous task with the values you just noted.

-15. Ensure that the CXone External Identity for each user that uses the login authenticator is set to the correct value.
+15. Ensure that the CXone Mpower External Identity for each user that uses the login authenticator is set to the correct value.

 Azure determines the value that must be used.
 It can be found in the user's profile in Azure.
-The value must match exactly what you put in the External Identity field in CXone.
+The value must match exactly what you put in the External Identity field in CXone Mpower.
 The value for this field must be in this format: claim(email):{email configured by your IdP}.
 For example, if the user's email in the IdP is nick.carraway@classics.com, you would enter claim(email):nickcarraway@classics.com.

-17. When Azure asks you to authenticate your own account, do so as the user in Azure you want associated with your currently logged in CXone account.
+17. When Azure asks you to authenticate your own account, do so as the user in Azure you want associated with your currently logged in CXone Mpower account.

-18. If your OpenID Connect settings in CXone don't show as validated, use Azure's logs to diagnose the problem.
+18. If your OpenID Connect settings in CXone Mpower don't show as validated, use Azure's logs to diagnose the problem.

 Assign Users to the Login Authenticator